egel/code-wiki/programs/vim/vim.md

   - select lines that you want to copy, then press <kbd>y</kbd>
   - finally paste copied fragment before cursor (<kbd>P</kbd>) or after cursor <kbd>p</kbd>

+If you you want to using system clipboard on your Linux distro consider to look at my [vim dot-files](egel-dot-files-repo)

 #### Save file as root
 After open and make some changes into the file you can't save this changes, because you don't have permission to save it.
 You can simply: